nwthomas/burning-heart/README.md

 ##### 200 (OK)

-> If you successfully register a user, the endpoint will return an HTTP response with a status code `200` and a body as below.
+> If you successfully register an account, the endpoint will return an HTTP response with a status code `200` and a body as below.

 ```
 {